Mesothelioma Cytology and Pathology

 First line of testing

-If a doctor suspects a patient may have mesothelioma, they may order a cytology report before committing to full-out tissue biopsy.
+If a doctor suspects a patient may have mesothelioma, they may order a cytology test before committing to a tissue biopsy.
 These tests aren’t as accurate as tissue biopsies but can provide important clues about the diagnosis.

 What is Cytology?

 Cytology is the study of cell structure and function.
-Mesothelioma cytology, therefore, evaluates the behavior of mesothelioma cells.
-This is useful for doctors in diagnosing and researching mesothelioma.
+Mesothelioma cytology evaluates the behavior of mesothelioma cells.
+This process is useful for doctors in diagnosing, researching, and understanding mesothelioma.

-Mesothelioma cytology is also referred to, more accurately, as “cytopathology” because it encompasses the field of pathology—the study of the behavior of diseases.
+Mesothelioma cytology is referred to as “cytopathology” because it encompasses the field of pathology—the study of the behavior of diseases.
 Cytopathology is the branch of pathology that studies diseases via fluid samples.

 Doctors must take a fluid biopsy from a patient to conduct a cytology report.
-Fluid biopsies are far less invasive than tissue biopsies, and the patient remains awake for the procedure.
-Fluid samples are usually collected when patients start to experience symptoms of mesothelioma.
+Fluid samples are collected from patients when they begin experiencing symptoms of mesothelioma.
+Fluid biopsies are far less invasive than tissue biopsies, and the patient remains awake during the procedure.

 Depending on the suspected type of mesothelioma, fluid samples are collected from: